John Texter: Personal life

-Texter and his estranged wife Melanie Martin were married on June 20, 1984.
-They have a son Kurt Martin Texter, and a daughter Grace Martin Texter.
+Texter and Melanie Martin married on June 20, 1984; they are estranged.
+They had a son, Kurt Martin Texter, and a daughter, Grace Martin Texter.
 Kurt works as a graphic designer and grocery worker in San Francisco, and Grace works as a graphic designer and artist in Manhattan.
 Texter was previously married to Rose Marie Joan Piotrowski on June 6, 1970; they divorced in 1980.
 Texter is studying Latin and swing social dancing and pursues weekly hiking with various groups.